sralter/sustainability_insights/README.md

 ## Insights
 ### Broader Context
 Before we focus on the companies operating the mines, we should take a moment to learn about the global trends in coal mine emissions.
-Global emissions of methane due to coal mining were on a steady increasing trajectory, going from about 42.2 million metric tons in 2015 to 51.5 million metric tons in 2022, an increase of about 20% (**Figure 1**).
+Global emissions of methane due to coal mining were on a steady increasing trajectory, going from about 42.2 million metric tons in 2015 to 51.5 million metric tons in 2022, an increase of about 20% (**Figure 1**):

 ![Figure 1](https://github.com/user-attachments/files/16899994/due20240829_ch4.pdf)

 In terms of the biggest emitters globally, for all the years in the dataset, China, USA, Australia, and Russia claim the top four spots respectively (**Figure 2**).
-China, the first on this list, emits about ten times as much methane emissions compared to the number two, USA.
+China, the first on this list, emits about ten times as much methane emissions compared to the number two, USA:

 ![Figure 2](https://github.com/user-attachments/files/16900017/due20240829_total_country_emission_sources_log.pdf)

-China and USA are also number one and two, respectively, on total emissions sources (**Figure 3**).
+China and USA are also number one and two, respectively, on total emissions sources (**Figure 3**):

 ![Figure 3](https://github.com/user-attachments/files/16900009/due20240829_country_emission_sources_log.pdf)

 We are starting to see a pattern emerge of which countries emit the most, which is validated in the news stories we read on what seems to be on a near-daily basis.

 The countries that have little to no mines include Argentina, Bangladesh, Spain, Nepal, and Egypt.
-In terms of emissions sources, solely underground- and solely surface-based emissions make up almost 98% of all emissions sources, with the other few percentage points going to mines with both underground and surface areas, and refuse (**Figure 4**).
+In terms of emissions sources, solely underground- and solely surface-based emissions make up almost 98% of all emissions sources, with the other few percentage points going to mines with both underground and surface areas, and refuse (**Figure 4**):

 ![Figure 4](https://github.com/user-attachments/files/16900029/due20240829_emission_sources_pie.pdf)